Muhammad Karim (skier): Career

-Karim made his debut in the 2011 South Asian Winter Games held in India.
+Over the years, Muhammad Karim has competed in 53 international events.
+He has won 11 international medals, including five gold, four silver, and two bronze medals.
+At the national level, he has secured 28 gold medals.
+These achievements make him Pakistan’s most successful athlete in winter sports.
 During the 2013/2014 season, he participated in FIS events held in Iran and Turkey.
 His best finishes were 13th in giant slalom and 18th in Slalom.